mahlquistj/nixconf/.github/README.md

 3. Use `nixos-rebuild --flake .#<hostname> --impure` to build

 I use `--impure` in my configurations because i haven't found a good enough way to handle encrypted drives when re-installing.
 The flake pulls from `/etc/nixos/configuration.nix` and `/etc/nixos/hardware-configuration.nix` so be sure that these exist.

 The flake will point out if any options set in your `/etc/nixos/configuration.nix` should conflict with the flakes' configuration.

 ## 🏅 Credits

 - [Namish - Nixos config](https://github.com/namishh/crystal/tree/main)
 - [Frost-Phoenix - Nixos config](https://github.com/Frost-Phoenix/nixos-config/tree/main/)
 - [@Gerg-L](https://github.com/Gerg-L) for quick help with [Spicetify](https://github.com/Gerg-L/spicetify-nix/issues/263)
+- [@NotAShelf](https://github.com/NotAShelf) for quick help with [Nvf](https://github.com/NotAShelf/nvf/issues?q=is%3Aissue%20author%3Amadser123%20)
+  and general inspiration for learning nix.

 <!-- Links -->

 [Hyprland]: https://github.com/hyprwm/Hyprland
 [Ghostty]: https://ghostty.org/
 [Waybar]: https://github.com/Alexays/Waybar